SMS CX Shouldn't Be NoReply

 The channel that’s both synchronous and asynchronous

-Here’s a riddle.
-What channel can feel like live chat when you need it fast, but also feel like email when you need time to think?
+What channel can feel like live chat when you need it fast, and like email when you need time to think?

 Reply right now?
 Feels like chat.
-Reply six hours later?
+Reply 6 hours later?
 Still feels normal.
-No guilt.
-No “sorry for the delay.”
-No ticket to reopen.
+No guilt, no “sorry for the delay,” no ticket to reopen.
 Just a thread.
 The same thread.

 The best push notification is the one that doesn’t require an app

 Push notifications.
 Everyone wants them.
-But think about what it takes to get there.
+Think about what it takes to get there.

-For app push notifications, the customer must install your app, create an account, and grant notification permissions.
+For app push, the customer has to install your app, create an account, and grant notification permissions.
 OneSignal’s benchmarks for Shopping apps: 33% opt-in on iOS, 36% on Android.
-That means if your post-purchase engagement strategy lives in your app, two-thirds of customers will never see it.
+If your post-purchase engagement strategy lives in your app, 2/3 of customers will never see it.

 For email, you can reach more people, but can you reach them?
 Apple’s Mail Privacy Protection has made open tracking unreliable.
 Validity has documented how Apple’s prefetch behavior shifted pixel firing patterns entirely.
 Even good emails get buried.